 Easy to carry:

 If you pack lightly and have everything on your back, you can travel easily wherever you want.
 No matter whether or not you move the bus, train or plane, it’s much easier to keep a backpack with you.
-We are discussing about the best daypack for travel in Europe.
+We are discussing the best daypack for travel in Europe.

 Easy and neat storage:

 Making use of different compartments, you can organize your items according to the category.
-You don’t get to store totally different types of necessary baggage in an exceedingly single compartment, in contrast to most trunks, duffel luggage and suitcases.
+You don’t get to store totally different types of necessary baggage in an exceedingly single compartment, in contrast to most trunks, duffel luggage, and suitcases.

 Moreover, as the items are in different compartments, it is easier to access the items you need whenever, wherever.
-We are discussing about the best daypack for travel in Europe.
+We are discussing the best daypack for travel in Europe.

 Safe to carry:

 Since backpacks are small, compared to trunks and suitcases, you can fit it anywhere.
 Either on the highest rack of a bus or below the seat.
 Plus, the lockable nada provides you with the assurance that your belongings would be safe.

 Day trip: (Up to 24 hours; 20-30 liters)

 If you are out for any event or function which would be wrapped up within 24 hours, you probably won’t need so many things with you.
 For a daypack, a backpack having a capability of up to thirty liters ought to be enough.